Pelochus/pelochus-homelab/README.md

 - Technical information about Ansible automation and Docker containers used

 ## TODO:
-- Use this network config when migrating to Docker
+- Use this network config if using a cluster in the future:
-  - Use 10.0.0.0/16 private addressing, for simplicity.
-For example, 10.0.0.0/8 reserved for DHCP devices (smartphones, tablets, IoT...), 10.0.1.0/8 for Docker containers in node 1 (assuming future configuration of cluster)...
-  - Once every service has its own container and IP, change the network accordingly (subnetting?)
+  - 10.0.1.0/24 for node 1 (master?) and its Docker containers
+  - 10.0.2.0/24 for node 2 and its Docker containers
+  - ...
 - Think of backups automation (Rsync + Bash or Ansible)